taskflow/taskflow/README.md

 ![](image/performance.jpg)

-Cpp-Taskflow enables you to implement efficient task decomposition strategies that incorporate both regular loop-based parallelism and irregular compute patterns to optimize multicore performance.
+Cpp-Taskflow lets you quickly implement task decomposition strategies that incorporate both regular and irregular compute patterns, together with an efficient *work-stealing* scheduler to optimize your multithreaded performance.

 | Without Cpp-Taskflow | With Cpp-Taskflow |
 | -------------------- | ----------------- |